GrieferAtWork/KOSmk4/kos/src/kernel/include/sched/sig.md

 		 *       has completed, and released all relevant locks and so on,
 		 *       return true/false indicative of that function having been
 		 *       able to send the signal.
-		 * - release the SMP-lock from "self" by assigning `next`
+		 * - release the SMP-lock from "self" by assigning `remainder`
 		 * - invoke "cleanup" callbacks (while preemption is still off)
 		 * - restore preemption as per "was"
 		 * - destroy receiver threads whose reference counters dropped to 0